Brick Solid

 Inertia

 Mass per unit volume of material.
-The mass density can take on a positive or negative value.
+The value is a scalar with units of density and can be positive or negative.
 Specify a negative mass density to model the effects of a void or cavity in a solid body.

 Total mass to attribute to the solid element.
 This parameter can be positive or negative.
 Use a negative value to capture the effect of a void or cavity in a compound body (one comprising multiple solids and inertias), being careful to ensure that the mass of the body is on the whole positive.